maksvet/Electronic-Medical-Record-Project/emr-app/README.md

 .
 5. Run the following command: >npm i to install dependencies

-6. Run the following command: >npm start.
+6. Run the following command:<be/>
+>npm start.

-7. The application will start on port localhost:9001.
+7. The application will start on port _localhost:9001._

 **SQL Statements**<br/><br/>